Installation

 docker infoWhat gets installed

-~/.jackin/agents/ - Build a derived image — layers the agent’s tools and Claude Code on top of the construct
+- Build a derived image — layers the role’s tools and the agent runtime on top of the

 Next steps